GuilhermeSAraujo/auth-core/README.md

 This configuration sets up two services: the PostgreSQL database (`db`) and the NestJS API (`api1`).
 The `db` service uses the official PostgreSQL image and includes a custom configuration for performance tuning.
 The `api1` service builds the application from the current directory and runs it using `npm run start`.

-Both services are connected to a bridge network named `rinha`.
+Both services are connected to a bridge network named `auth-core-network`.
 The API service depends on the database service, ensuring that the database is up and running before the API starts.

 To run the application using Docker Compose, simply execute the following command in the terminal: